Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer

-Here $P_\text{QPC}$ describes an additional bunching (or anti-bunching) probability induced by Coulomb interactions within the central QPC (cf. Supplementary section~S2).
+Here $P_\text{QPC}$ describes an additional bunching (or anti-bunching) probability induced by Coulomb interactions within the central QPC (cf. SI Section~S2).
 Note that for equal diluters, $\mathcal{T}_A= \mathcal{T}_B$, the non-interacting part of the CC vanishes, indicating that the nature of the CC is then solely determined by interactions.
 This is however not so for the EP.
-Indeed, with equations~\eqref{eq:ep_definition} and \eqref{eq:fb_pint}, we obtain,
+Indeed, with Eqs.~\eqref{eq:ep_definition} and \eqref{eq:fb_pint}, we obtain,

-In the presence of a weak inter-mode interaction among particles within the middle arms $\mathcal{M}_A$ and $\mathcal{M}_B$, $P_\text{QPC}$ is replaced with $P_\text{QPC} + P_\text{frac}$ [see Methods and equation~(S52) of Supplementary section~S2].
-The term $P_\text{frac}$ refers to the influence of intra-arm `charge fractionalization' that produces ‘particle-hole’ dipoles in the two interacting edge modes (Refs.~[\citen{LevkiskyiSukhorukovPRB12,WahlMartinPRL14}]).
-Crucially, the unavoidable Coulomb-interaction contribution to the EP, parameterized by $P_\text{QPC}$ and $P_\text{frac}$ [introduced in Supplementary equations~(S48) and (S51), respectively], appears in terms that are quadratic in the beam dilution ($\mathcal{T}_A$ and $\mathcal{T}_B$) and hence is parametrically smaller than the linear ($\sim \mathcal{T}_A P_A$ and $\sim \mathcal{T}_B P_B$) terms in the noise correlation functions [see equation~\eqref{eq:iu_id_methods} in Methods].
+In the presence of a weak inter-mode interaction among particles within the middle arms $\mathcal{M}_A$ and $\mathcal{M}_B$, $P_\text{QPC}$ is replaced with $P_\text{QPC} + P_\text{frac}$ [see Methods and Eq.~(S51) of SI Section~S2].
+The term $P_\text{frac}$ refers to the influence of intra-arm ``charge fractionalization'' that produces ``particle-hole'' dipoles in the two interacting edge modes (Refs.~\cite{LevkiskyiSukhorukovPRB12,WahlMartinPRL14}).
+Crucially, the unavoidable Coulomb-interaction contribution to the EP, parameterized by $P_\text{QPC}$ and $P_\text{frac}$ (introduced in Supplementary Eqs.~(S50) and (S51), respectively), appears in terms that are quadratic in the beam dilution ($\mathcal{T}_A$ and $\mathcal{T}_B$) and hence is parametrically smaller than the linear ($\sim \mathcal{T}_A P_A$ and $\sim \mathcal{T}_B P_B$) terms in the noise correlation functions [see Eq.~\eqref{eq:iu_id_methods} in Materials and Methods].
 It follows that the EP rids of the undesired effect of Coulomb interactions, hence truly reflecting the state’s statistical nature.